simjxu/gatsby-learn/README.md

     any CSS
 - Try out CSS Modules when you get a chance (see same link above)
 - Emotion lets you write CSS using JS
+- Rhythm supposedly can help make the links to the blog posts look better